Terms and Conditions for Mobile Apps

 Now that we better understand what Terms and Conditions are, lets look at why they're a must for any mobile app.

 Why App Developers and Owners Benefit from Terms and Conditions

-The Terms and Conditions establish the rules you expect users to follow if they download and use your app - here's why this is so important for all app developers and owners.
+A Terms and Conditions agreement establishes the rules you expect users to follow if they download and use your app.

 - You can suspend or delete abusive accounts if they violate your Terms and Conditions.
 This protects other users and helps you keep your app a safe, trustworthy platform - particularly if users can post their own content.

 - It's generally up to you to set which laws govern the Terms and Conditions.
 Most developers or owners choose the laws where their business is based.
 In legal speak, this is known as picking the forum or venue, or establishing the jurisdiction.